Interstate 5

 U.S. 97 is a major north-south route in the Pacific Northwest.
 Originating in Weed, U.S. 97 departs California on a northeasterly trajectory toward Klamath Falls, Oregon, then becomes part of a major north-south corridor toward a junction with U.S. 20 in Bend and eventually meeting Interstate 84/U.S. 30 east of The Dalles.
 Oregon hopes to expand U.S. 97 to four lanes for much of its route in that state.
 Upon crossing the Columbia River near Biggs, U.S. 97 eventually joins the Interstate 82 corridor near Yakima, Washington, then sets out toward the international border with Canada.
 U.S. 97 changes into British Columbia 97 upon entering the province of British Columbia, and the 97 designation continues north to Dawson Creek.
 At that point, British Columbia 97 follows the Alaska Highway, which plows northwest through the Yukon Territory and eventually reenters the United States in Alaska.
 Photo taken 03/31/05.

-Northbound Interstate 5 reaches Exit 747, Junction Business Loop I-5/Weed Boulevard north to downtown Weed and U.S. 97 north to Klamath Falls.
-The city of Weed was incorporated as a general law city on January 25, 1961, and was home to 2,978 people as of the 2000 Census.
-Weed consists of 4.8 square miles of area and sits at an elevation of 3,467 feet above sea level.
-Photo taken 03/31/05.
+Northbound Interstate 5 meets Exit 747, Business Loop I-5 (Weed Boulevard) north to downtown Weed and U.S. 97 north to Klamath Falls.
+The city of Weed was incorporated as a general law city on January 25, 1961, and was home to 2,967 people as of the 2010 Census and 2,978 people as of the 2000 Census.
+Weed consists of 4.8 square miles of area and sits at an elevation of 3,467 feet.
+Photos taken 08/02/11 and 03/31/05.

-Northbound Interstate 5 next reaches Exit 748, Junction Business Loop I-5/California 265 (Old U.S. 99/North Weed Boulevard) south to downtown Weed.
+Back on the mainline, the next exit along northbound Interstate 5 is Exit 748, Business Loop I-5/California 265 (Old U.S. 99/North Weed Boulevard) south to downtown Weed.
 Photo taken 03/31/05.

 This mileage sign provides the distance to Yreka, the seat of Siskiyou County (24 miles) and the control city of Portland (355 miles).
 Photo taken 03/31/05.

-The next exit along Interstate 5 north is Exit 751, Junction U.S. 99 ("Old 99 Highway") north to Gazelle and Edgewood Road north to Edgewood.
+The next exit along Interstate 5 north is Exit 751, U.S. 99 ("Old 99 Highway") north to Gazelle and Edgewood Road north to Edgewood.
 This section of Interstate 5, from north Weed to south Yreka, was built in 1969.
 Photo taken 03/31/05.

 A tall median barrier separates the two directions of traffic as Interstate 5 approaches Exit 751, Junction Old U.S. 99 north.
 This exit also serves Stewart Springs Road southwest to California 3 and the Trinity River via Parks Creek and Jackson Ranch Road northeast to Lake Shastina.
 Photo taken 03/31/05.

-Northbound Interstate 5 reaches Exit 751, Junction U.S. 99 ("Old 99 Highway") north to Gazelle and Edgewood Road north to Edgewood.
+Northbound Interstate 5 reaches Exit 751, U.S. 99 ("Old 99 Highway") north to Gazelle and Edgewood Road north to Edgewood.
 Photo taken 03/31/05.

 The next exit along Interstate 5 north is Exit 753, Weed Airport Road to the Rest Area.
 Photo taken 03/31/05.